TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security.md

 ---
 date: 2017-03-23T14:29:56Z
-title: API Gateway Security | How to Secure API Gateways
+title: How to secure your APIs in Tyk
-linktitle: Security in Tyk
-diffTitle: true
-diffTitleName: Security in Tyk
-tags: ["Security", "Configuration", "SSL", "Certificates", "Authentication", "Authorization", "API security"]
+tags: ["Security", "Configuration", "SSL", "Certificates", "Authentication", "Authorization", "API security", "API Gateway Security"]
 description: "Security in Tyk.
 Securing your APIs is one of the primary uses of Tyk.
 Out of the box the Gateway offers functionality for securing your APIs & the Gateway itself."
 weight: 1
 menu: